Nesvilab/FragPipe/docs/tutorial_lfq.md

 <br>

 ### Inspect the results
-Sample results can be found in the 'lfq-results.zip' file from [Dropbox](https://www.dropbox.com/sh/azdbblag7whv9v7/AACk8t4-6LowMYobKyXxUMS8a?dl=0).
 In the output location, you will find combined reports (including the ‘MSstats.csv’ table, compatible with MSstats) as well as folders for each sample.

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/lfq-results1.png)